opencog/opencog/opencog/nlp/aiml/README.md

 * Implement "that" (XXX need examples of how that works, for testing).
 * OpenPsi -- context is a list ... should be something evaluatable???
 * OpenPsi -- SequentialAnd
+* AIML -- thatstar and topicstar not handled.

 ### Misc Notes